BeatBridge/beatbridge/README.md

 ## Introduction

-BeatBridge is a music discovery application that combines the power of user experience and AI to recommend music based on user interactions.
+BeatBridge is a music discovery application that combines the power of user experience and AI to recommend artists based on user interactions.
 Developed as part of the Meta University Program's curriculum, BeatBridge offers a comprehensive suite of features for music enthusiasts to explore underground artists, tag, and share music.
 The app integrates securely with Spotify and provides a range of functionalities including real-time chat with other users, interactive music tagging, and AI-driven music recommendations.

 ## Problem Statement